paulphys/radiosource/README.md

 ### Important notes
 * use the Jupyter Notebook for ease of operation
-* create a subfolder for the fits files called 'fits'
-* create a subfolder for the exported image files called 'export'
 * ~~for post processing fits files i recommend using the [fv FITS Viewer](https://heasarc.gsfc.nasa.gov/ftools/fv/)~~

 ### To Do